nayrxer2/nayrxer2/README.md

-## Hi there 👋
+## Hi there 👋I'm Ryan Rex Gimotea
-I'm Ryan Rex Gimotea A front-end developer who enjoys turning ideas into websites that are not only functional but also easy on the eyes.
-I focus on clean, responsive design and smooth user experiences.
+A front-end developer who enjoys turning ideas into websites that are not only functional but also easy on the eyes.

 <!--
 **nayrxer2/nayrxer2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.